Deducteam/lambdapi/docs/commands.rst

 ``inductive``
 -------------
 The command ``inductive`` can be used to define an inductive type, its constructors and its associated induction principle if it can be generated.
-The name of the induction principle is the name of the type prefixed with "ind_".
+The name of the induction principle is the name of the type prefixed with ``ind_``.
 For generating the induction principle, we assume defined the following builtins:

 ::

    ￼set builtin "Prop" ≔ ... // : TYPE
    ￼set builtin "P"    ≔ ... // : Prop → TYPE
-￼

 For the moment, we only support (mutually defined) first-order dependent types.
 Polymorphic types can be encoded by defining a type Set and a function τ:Set→TYPE.